Master your job interview with confidence A job interview is a crucial step in the…

 Your body represents a territorial zone.
 People you trust are allowed closer than strangers.
 In case of disrespect, step back and restore the necessary distance, for example, by simply moving about an arm’s length away.
 This way, the boundary crossing should be clarified and understood – if not, say it!
 State that the person, whether intentionally or not, has come too close.

+You can apply proxemics in team trainings, but also for personal development measures to strengthen social competencies and self-care, when it comes to improve the ability of setting boundaries.
 In our courses (Self assertion course for women/ Leadership training), we apply techniques and principles from martial arts.
 Participants improve their understanding of distance and communication in human interactions.
 At the same time, they train mental and physical strategies to assert their STANDPOINT confidently and clearly.
+As the word implies – standing up for your own opinion, defending your own standpoint, and claiming your own space.
+This is part of the everyday norm: it is everyone's right.

 Foto: © Philine Bach